Alphamoris/CLI_chatbot/README.md

 2. Your messages are sent securely to Gemini's servers
 3. The AI generates responses based on its training
 4. For feedback detection, the app uses both pattern matching and Gemini's function calling to recognize casual feedback
+5. When exiting, the app uses natural language processing to extract feedback from your response
-5. When feedback is detected in natural conversation, it's saved automatically and acknowledged
+6. The feedback is saved automatically with acknowledgment

 ## 📝 License